Alethea AI makes it easy to create AI avatars from a single photo

 Alethea AI wants to create a marketplace where it can sell or just generate characters.
 The company created an image that blended Donald Trump and Joe Exotic together, and it got picked up as an internet meme.

 The company raised a small funding round to get started, but it plans on doing a seed round in the coming months.
+The company has seven employees.

 Khan wants the company to eventually get to real-time avatar expression and lip-syncing.
 That’s the really hard part.
 But Khan thinks the journey will be worth it.